shantnu/Path/content/world-dream.md

-If there is nothing to do, does that *Me*an I can sit in front of /internet, pants down, *Teacher*?
+*Me*: Spiritual types say the world is just an illusion, that there is nothing to do, as we are already perfect.
+If there is nothing to do, does that mean I can sit in front of internet, pants down, drinking beer?